John-Brandon/Beach_Poo_Bot/README.md

 The program can be scripted in Bash by executing `./R/rShellScript.sh` To replicate this, you would need to edit the `*.sh` file to include your paths.

 Currently, the bot is automated using a `*.plist` file running on JB's laptop (Mac OS 10.11.6).
 The `*.plist` file is written in `XML`.
 It is stored under the global Launch Agent directory, i.e. `/Library/LaunchAgents/com.rTask.plist`.
-The `XML` for that file is shown below:
+Example `XML` for that file is shown below:

 ```XML
 <?xml version="1.0" encoding="UTF-8"?>